 Promotion of national decentralisation and good governance

-- Improving local governance and civic participation in the partner communities.
+- Local governance and civic participation in the partner communities.